lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-07-25-Numeric_types.md

 What kind of numbers are we talking about here?
 [Remember]({% post_url 2022-05-11-jEdit-tricks %}), you can inspect any Isabelle syntactic element using CTRL-hover (CMD-hover on a Mac).
 Hover over any of the numbers and Isabelle will display the type `'a`.
 Hover over that type variable to inspect its type class, which is `numeral`.
 This is the class of all types for which numerals work, and Isabelle knows how to add numerals.
 It works just as well for large numerals, say to calculate 123456789 + 987654321 = 1111111110.
-But such super abstract calculations do not work for 2*3=6: this time, if we inspect the type it is again `'a`, but the type class is `{times,numeral}.` That means Isabelle has detected that multiplication is involved but nothing more: no ring laws.
+But such super abstract calculations do not work for 2*3=6: this time, if we inspect the type it is again `'a`, but the type class is `{times,numeral}.`
+That means Isabelle has detected that multiplication is involved but nothing more: it does not assume any ring laws.
 Another example that fails is 0+2=2; here the relevant type class is `{zero,numeral}`, which does not include the identity law for 0.

 <pre class="source">